jbuerkle/WoWsRibbonBingo/README.md

 The types of main armaments which can occur are:

-- Gun calibers up to 202mm
+- Gun calibers of 202mm or below
 - Gun calibers of 203mm up to 304mm
 - Gun calibers of 305mm up to 405mm
-- Gun calibers of 406mm and above
+- Gun calibers of 406mm or above

 Each of these categories has an equal chance to occur (25%).
 A perfectly equal distribution is **always** guaranteed on every level, which means the chance for any particular combination to be picked is 12.5%.
 The main deciding factor is